williamtroup/Select.js/docs/binding/OPTIONS.md

 # Select.js - Binding Options:

-Below are all the JSON properties that can be passed in the "data-select-options" binding attribute for a DOM element.
+Below are all the JSON properties that can be passed in the "data-select-js" binding attribute for a DOM element.
 <br>
 <br>